İzmir: Private universities

 There are a total of nine active universities in and near İzmir.
 The city is also home to well-rooted higher-education establishments that are renowned across Turkey, such as the İzmir Anatolian Vocational High School of Commerce (İzmir Anadolu Ticaret Lisesi) established in 1854, and the American Collegiate Institute (ACI) which was established in 1878.

 Historically, during the late 19th and early 20th centuries, the city was an educational center of the Greek world, with a total of 67 male and 4 female schools.
 The most important Greek educational institution was the Evangelical School which operated from 1733 to 1922.

 İzmir is also home to the third U.S. Space Camp in the world, Space Camp Turkey.

+Gediz University, Izmir University and Şifa University were former private universities in the city, which were closed down as a result of 2016 Turkish coup attempt on the grounds that they were linked to the FETÖ.
+The universities' facilities were subsequently transferred to the government.
+Former main campus of Gediz University serves as the main campus of Bakırçay University, whereas campuses of Izmir University forms the initial campuses of Democracy University.